Turbo 3Ts Budget Strategy: A Smarter Way to Tackle Debt

 Basic living costs and repayment efforts should hold equal weight when you're in debt.
 This approach helps you meet your fixed expenses while attacking the interest that keeps you stuck.
 If you're enrolled in a debt relief program, this is where your monthly payment fits in.

-Experts recommend tackling essential expenses and debt before anything else, making this category the foundation of your turnaround.
+Experts recommend addressing essential expenses and debt before anything else, making the Tackle category the foundation of your turnaround.

 Target: Build Security With Purpose